hamzayassin/docs/docs/cs2/plugins/cs2-plugins-ingamecommands.md

 title: "InGame-Commands"
 ---

-This plugin is an ingame command that admins can use without using the console.
+This plugin is an ingame-commands that admins can use without the console.

 This works with say and say_team.